-- Durable, heavy weight natural marble keeps brush holder sturdy and increase...
+- Durable, heavy weight natural marble keeps marble holder sturdy and...

 Natural brushes refer to those brushes that don’t contain any product that is manufactured in a factory.
 Rather, instead of plastic or silicone bristles, you will get bristles made out of coconut fiber or any other natural fiber.

 These brushes serve the same purpose as other brushes but the approach is slightly more nature friendly than silicone or plastic.

 Scrub brushes are almost identical to the rounded plastic made toilet brushes.
 But instead of being rounded, the bristles are one sided.
 This is because you can push the brush at one side and give it a thorough cleaning rather than aiming for an all-around cleaning.

 For the toilet bowls that are subjected to have hard to clean stains, scrub brushes are well optimized for those tough marks.

 - Uniquely shaped to access stains hidden under the rim